dmorse/pscfpp/README.md

 PSCF currently contains three programs:

-   - **pscf_fd** : The program pscf_fd is is designed to performed SCFT
+   - **pscf_1d** : The program pscf_1d is is designed to performed SCFT
-     calculations on one-dimensional problems in Cartesian, cylindrical or spherical coordinates.
+     calculations on one-dimensional (1d) problems in Cartesian, cylindrical or spherical coordinates.
 A finite difference method is used to solve the underlying partial differential equation, known as the modified diffusion equation (MDE).
 This program is useful for treating problems involving flat and curved interfaces, as well as cylindrical or spherical copolymer micelles.
-The suffix "fd" stands for "finite difference".

    - **pscf_pc** : The pscf_pc rogram is designed to treat structures
      that are periodic in 1, 2 or 3 dimensions, using conventional